gvwilson/thirdbit/unused/voyage/index.md

 an influential early political leader of post-Pale Ruuda.
 <a id="recollection"></a>

 Jizelle uy-Armaq: *Lectures Given at Ensworth in Honor of the Royal Accession*.
-Argues that imitation of the Pale Remainder reflected a yearning for return to Angelic times.
+Argues that imitation of the Pale Remainder reflected a yearning for return to Angelic times.  <a id="ensworth-lectures"></a>

+Kenaatu: *Pohjoinen Commonplace*.
+A collection of folk sayings and invective, now in its tenth edition.
-<a id="ensworth-lectures"></a>
+<a id="commonplace"></a>

 Khodormeneneko's Ijtvan: *Remembrances*.
 Tales of the invasion of Ruuda by the Pale Remainder.